kmehul/Info_6105_Datasets/README.md

 </br>
 -All the assignments submitted in this course
 </br>
--The Dats\aset and all the assignments have dedicated branches for them for easy access
+-The Dataset and all the assignments have dedicated branches for them for easy access